Mortgages

 The easiest way to find out how much you can borrow is to use our mortgage calculator, but this will only give you the maximum amount you might be able to borrow based on lending measures in Ireland.

-You could also go to a broker or lender directly to find out what you could borrow.
-They’ll assess your financial situation and give you a realistic idea of how much they could lend you.
+You could also go to a broker or lender directly to get a more accurate assessment of what you could borrow.
+They’ll assess your financial situation in more detail and let you know how much they could lend you.

 Some lenders in Ireland, like Bank of Ireland, also have mortgage calculators based on their specific criteria.
 Simply enter a few details about each borrower, such as: